Fukaya A_\infty-structures associated to Lefschetz fibrations. III: A sketch of the equivariant theory

 which are the $c = -1$ cases of \eqref{eq:nabla-c-e} and \eqref{eq:nablac-s}, respectively.
 By the same argument as in Section \ref{subsec:main} (taken in reverse), Lemma \ref{th:bounding} and Theorem \ref{th:sigma1} would then follow from this, in a way which is independent of the proofs given in this paper (conversely, the fact that we already have a proof of these results provides a strong check on Conjecture \ref{th:equi-sheridan}).

-It is worth while reiterating the ingredients that enter into this approach to \eqref{eq:enum}.
+\begin{remark} It is worthwhile reiterating the ingredients that enter into this (speculative) approach to \eqref{eq:enum}.
 One is Conjecture \ref{th:equi-sheridan}, which is a relation between equivariant symplectic cohomology and enumerative geometry (it does not require Assumption \ref{th:psi-eta}, and does not involve connections in any way).
 The second ingredient is the general theory of Gauss-Manin connections.
 Finally, one needs to know that a formula of the form \eqref{eq:know} exists, which is a qualitative statement about filtrations on symplectic cohomology.
-Altogether, this approach is somewhat complicated, but has the advantage of separating out different parts, each of which is meaningful in itself.
+Altogether, this approach is somewhat complicated, but has the advantage of separating out different parts, each of which is meaningful in itself. \end{remark}